marek22k/crazytrace-mirror/README.md

 3. generate a NodeReply using the configuration
 4. check whether a reply should be sent
 4a.
 If no, abort
-5. if yes, create a NodeReply package using libtins
+5. if yes, create a NodeReply packet using libtins
 6. write the packet to the socket of the TAP device

 ## Configuration file